Individual members of the Trustee Board are listed below and should generally be contacted via the main contact details of the Campaign.

-First, we need high quality cycle infrastructure in the places that people want to cycle.
+First, we need high quality cycle infrastructure in the places where people want to cycle.
 We need to make the case for a comprehensive primary network of cycle routes, segregated cycleways mainly along the main roads that link where we live to where we need to be.
 Second, we need to create policies that foster these aspirations including details sometimes forgotten such as cycle parking standards and wayfinding.
 And lastly, I intend to chair this charity to create a sustainable and strong future for this organisation that will become a respected and trustworthy critical friend to the councils, developers, and residents.

 In the past, I have held positions in arts development at Cambridge City Council, providing strategic support to cultural organisations across the city, and I have held lecturing positions at Anglia Ruskin University.
 More recently, I have become a mentor for Allia, a social enterprise incubator with offices in Cambridge, London and Peterborough, helping startups to build sustainable brand, partnerships & marketing strategies for their products.
 I am also a registered mentor at Cambridge Enterprise working within the Arts, Humanities and Social Sciences team.